-By the end of 2020, ten (10) researchers of the ICMAB had been granted with thirteen (13) projects of the European Research Council (ERC).
+In 2022, 11 ICMAB researchers had been granted with fifteen (15) projects of the European Research Council (ERC): 1 Advanced, 6 Consolidator, 4 Starting, 4 Proof of Concept.
 The ERC operates according to a "curiosity-driven", or "bottom-up", approach, allowing researchers to identify new opportunities in any field of research.
 Accordingly, the portfolio ERC funded projects spans a wide range of topics and research questions.
 Discover them here!

 At the ICMAB we have projects on superconducting tapes, organic energy materials, cancer therapy and diagnosis, graphene-based devices, flexoelectricity, photonic and optoelectronic devices, molecular electronic devices, calcium and magnesium-based batteries and ferries for 5G materials.
 Our researchers have also been awarded by many other European projects (FETOPEN, COFUND, EURONANOMED…) and other projects from different institutions.
 Check them out!